-vRealize Operations Manager supports continuous availability (CA).
-CA separates the vRealize Operations Manager cluster into two fault domains, stretching across vSphere clusters, and protects the analytics cluster against the loss of an entire fault domain.
+vRealize Operations supports continuous availability (CA).
+CA separates the vRealize Operations cluster into two fault domains, stretching across vSphere clusters, and protects the analytics cluster against the loss of an entire fault domain.

 You can configure the analytics cluster with Continuous Availability.
 This allows the cluster nodes to be stretch across two fault-domains.
 A fault domain consists of one or more analytics nodes grouped according to their physical location in the data center.
-With CA, the two fault domains permit vRealize Operations Manager to tolerate failures of an entire physical location and failures from resources dedicated to a single fault domain.
+With CA, the two fault domains permit vRealize Operations to tolerate failures of an entire physical location and failures from resources dedicated to a single fault domain.

 - CA protects the analytics cluster against the loss of half the analytics nodes specific to one fault domain.
 You can stretch nodes across vSphere clusters in an attempt to isolate nodes or build failure zones.

-- Correct the master node failure manually.
+- Correct the primary node failure manually.

-- When CA is enabled, deploy analytics cluster nodes, in each fault domain, on separate hosts for redundancy and isolation.
+- When CA is activated, deploy analytics cluster nodes, in each fault domain, on separate hosts for redundancy and isolation.
 You can also use anti-affinity rules that keep nodes on specific hosts in the vSphere clusters.

-- If you cannot split the data nodes into different vSphere clusters, do not enable CA. A cluster failure can cause the loss of more than half of the data nodes, which is not supported, and all of vSphere might become unavailable.
+- If you cannot split the data nodes into different vSphere clusters, do not activate CA. A cluster failure can cause the loss of more than half of the data nodes, which is not supported, and all of vSphere might become unavailable.

 - Without CA, you can keep nodes on the same host in the same vSphere.
-Without CA, the loss of even one node might make all of vRealize Operations Manager unavailable.
+Without CA, the loss of even one node might make all of vRealize Operations unavailable.

 - When you power off data nodes in both fault domains and change the network settings of the VMs, it affects the IP address of the data nodes.
 After this point, the CA cluster is no longer accessible and all the nodes status change to